computas/cd-jenkins-workshop/README.md

 9. Exit from this Linux terminal session.
 10. Stop the virtual box using 'vagrant halt'.

-Both Jenkins and Artifactory will be set up and configured as part of the workshop.
+If you are taking part in the corresponding workshop, please do not configure Jenkins and Artifactory.
+They will be set up and configured as part of the workshop.

 The installation can be tested by opening http://192.168.33.10:8080 in a web browser to access Jenkins, and http://192.168.33.10:8081/artifactory/ to access Artifactory (might require a restart).
 The IP address corresponds to the one configured in the [Vagrantfile](https://github.com/mgfeller/cd-jenkins-workshop/blob/master/Vagrantfile).